 (1) The Passion of Aslan (The Lion, the Witch, and the Wardrobe).
 One critic claims that Mel Gibson's passion film is "the most a-religious Christ movie ever.
 There's one line snipped from the Sermon on the Mount, two sentences from the last supper, and that's about it for the preaching of Jesus.
 There's no character development, no background, just lots and lots of beatings.
 The movie provides little reason to sympathize with the main character, other than the fact that he's getting his ass kicked for about an hour."
 Adamson's film about Aslan isn't nearly as graphic and hard-hitting, but it's Gibson-for-kiddies nonetheless.
-Narnia is less a place for gospel wisdom and more for crusading warfare, and as in Mel's blockbuster, viewers have little reason to sympathize with the lion-king as he's getting ass-kicked, mocked, and shorn, other than because he saved an undeserving snot from the White Witch (Edmund) -- and, of course, because he's an adorably cute giant kitty.
+Narnia is less a place for gospel wisdom and more for crusading warfare, and as in Mel's blockbuster, viewers have little reason to sympathize with the lion-king as he's getting ass-kicked, mocked, and shorn, other than because he saved an undeserving snot from the White Witch (Edmund) -- and, of course, because he's a cute giant kitty.

 (2) Kicking Almighty Aslan (Prince Caspian).
 The Narnians kick some serious almighty ass in this film -- and get their asses kicked in turn -- and, well, that's pretty much all there is to the story.
 To be fair, they don't have much choice since Aslan refuses to help them in any way, let alone confirm his existence.
 Truth be told, he doesn't seem to care a whit about what happens to his poor subjects -- justifying his indifference on the lame ground that "nothing happens the same way twice" -- appearing only at the tail end to help mop up the defeated Telmarines and congratulate the Narnians.
 Mountains of bloodshed could have been avoided if his majesty had deigned to show up and unleash a flood before swords were drawn, but I suppose that would defeat the purpose of so much fun, righteous, and holy ass-kicking.

 (3) No One Likes a Smart-Aslan (The Voyage of the Dawn Treader).
-Eustace Scrubb may be the most irritating smart-ass in western literature, but I don't think the poor kid deserved to be raped for it.
-Being molested by Aslan on the dragon's island is portrayed as his salvation, of course, but any dimwit can tell what's really going on.
+Eustace Scrubb may be the most irritating smart-ass in western literature, but I don't think the kid deserved to get raped for it.
+Being molested by Aslan on the dragon's island is portrayed as his salvation, but any dimwit can tell what's really going on.
 The lion tells Eustace to undress and then manipulates him into agreeing to be horribly violated: repeatedly clawed and torn so deeply that he thinks his heart is going to burst.
-Sure, he's cured of being an insufferable snot -- he's too damn terrified to be bratty anymore -- but what kind of repressed baggage will he carry around now?
+Sure, he's cured of being an insufferable snot -- he's too damn terrified to be bratty anymore -- but what kind of baggage will he carry around now?
 Curiously, for the briefest of moments at the end of story, Aslan appears as a lamb instead of a lion, for once accurately representing the gospel image of a non-violent savior -- and ironically, a more fitting image for a pedophile who comes on to kids as a benign sweetie-pie.